-As in the experiment with the L96 in Section 4b, out of an abundance of caution, we perform 3000 parallel trials with unique sets of priors, true solutions, and observations in order to capture the range of plausible outcomes for this application.
-To perform each trial, for the truth state, we generate the center (i_c^t, j_c^t) , maximum wind speed U_θ^t , and radius R^t from a Gaussian distribution as well as other prior ensemble members.
+As in the experiment with the L96 in section 4b, out of an abundance of caution, we perform 3000 parallel trials with unique sets of priors, true solutions, and observations in order to capture the range of plausible outcomes for this application.
+To perform each trial, for the truth state, we generate the center $(i_c^t, j_c^t)$ , maximum wind speed $U\theta^t$ , and radius $R^t$ from a Gaussian distribution as well as other prior ensemble members.
 This process allows us to create a state in which the true value is indistinguishable from any prior member, i.e., the true value is also a sample from the prior distribution with equal probability, which is a condition assumed when performing data assimilation for real atmospheric models.
 The truth state, which varies by each trial, is used to generate the observations and provides a reference for evaluating data assimilation experiments performed for each trial.
-We repeat these trials for several choices of position error standard deviation $\sigma_p = \{0.0, 4.0, 8.0, 12.0\}$ and ensemble size $N_e = \{40, 100, 300\}$.
-For reference, Fig. 10 shows the variability of the initial ensemble members according to each σ_p with $N_e = 40$.
+We repeat these trials for several choices of position error standard deviation $\sigma_p = \{0.0, 4.0, 8.0, 12.0\}$ and ensemble size $N_e = \{40, 100, 300\}$ .
+For reference, Fig. 10 shows the variability of the initial ensemble members according to each $\sigma_p$ with $N_e = 40$ .

-We performed a total of 12 experiments, one in which the value of κ is estimated adaptively, and the others in which κ is spatially constant between 0 and 1, using increments of 0.1.
+We performed a total of 12 experiments, one in which the value of $\kappa$ is estimated adaptively, and the others in which $\kappa$ is spatially constant between 0 and 1, using increments of 0.1.
 In the adaptive hybrid experiment, we use SWT extended to the test for multivariate normality; that is, the Gaussianity in the prior samples is detected using two variables, u and v.
-In this demonstration, we assimilate the observations in each of the κ settings using each of the choices of prior and then calculate the RMSEs of the posterior mean relative to the true wind velocity.
-All experiments use
+In this

-Fig. 9.
-Top panel (a) is tangential wind speed as a function of grid points, calculated using the Rankine vortex model with point 46 as center location.
-The bottom panel (b) shows 15 m/s wind speed contours for the vortex placed on a 2-D grid; values greater than 15 m/s are indicated by hatched region.
-The green and red markers indicate the location and magnitude of radial wind observations created for a synthetic radar located at coordinate (i{radar}, j{radar}) .
-This figure is a reproduction of Fig.8 in Poterjoy (2022a).
+FIG. 9. (a) Tangential wind speed as a function of grid points, calculated using the Rankine vortex model with point 46 as the center location. (b) The 15 m s-1 wind speed contours for the vortex placed on a 2D grid; values greater than 15 m s-1 are indicated by the hatched region.
+The green and red markers indicate the location and magnitude of radial wind observations created for a synthetic radar located at coordinate ( $i{\text{radar}}$ , $j{\text{radar}}$ ).
+This figure is a reproduction of Fig. 8 in Poterjoy (2022a).